-William is a senior architect at Rodić Davidson Architects, a design-led practice based in Pied Bull Yard, in the heart of Bloomsbury.
-He studied for his Masters degree at the University of Dundee, specialising in urban theory, and subsequently completed his architectural training in London.
+William is a senior architect, formerly of Rodić Davidson Architects and now an independent practitioner.
+He studied for his masters degree at the University of Dundee, specialising in urban theory, and subsequently completed his architectural training in London.
 He has worked in public and private sector practices in Dublin, New York and the Netherlands, recently focusing on listed buildings in Central London.
 William’s interests currently lie in the broader social and cultural context of architecture, and in particular the theme of ‘natural’ landscapes in the city.